 - 17.1 It will be expected that applications for Premises Licences, Club Premises Certificates and Temporary Event Notices will normally relate to premises with an existing lawful use for the activity proposed and the times when such activities are permitted. - 17.2 Applications for Premises Licences for permanent commercial premises should normally be from businesses with planning consent for the property concerned.
-However, applications for licences may be made before any relevant planning permission has been sought or granted by the planning authority.
-The planning and licensing regime involve consideration of different (albeit related) matters, for example, Licensing considers public nuisance whereas planning considers amenity. - 17.3 The Licensing Authority recognises that licensing applications should not be seen as a re-run of the planning application process and that there should be a clear separation of the planning and licensing regimes to avoid duplication and inefficiency.
-Similarly, the granting by the Licensing Authority of any variation of a licence which involves a material alteration to a building would not relieve the applicant of the need to apply for planning permission or building consent. - 17.4 There are also circumstances when as a condition of planning permission, a terminal hour has been set for the use of the premises for commercial purposes.
+However, it is recognised that applications for licences may be made before any relevant Planning Permission has been sought or granted by the Planning Authority and that Planning and Licensing regimes involve consideration of different (albeit related) matters, for example, Licensing considers public nuisance whereas Planning considers amenity. - 17.3 The Licensing Authority recognises that licence applications should not be seen as a re-run of the Planning application process and that there should be a clear separation of the Planning and Licensing regimes to avoid duplication and inefficiency.
+Similarly, the granting by the Licensing Authority of any variation of a licence which involves a material alteration to a building would not relieve the applicant of the need to apply for Planning Permission or Building Consent. - 17.4 There are also circumstances when as a condition of Planning Permission, a terminal hour has been set for the use of the premises for commercial purposes.
 Where these hours are different to the licensing hours, the applicant must observe the earlier closing time.
-Applicants are strongly recommended to consider whether their application conflicts with a relevant planning permission for a particular premises.
+Applicants are strongly recommended to consider whether their application conflicts with a relevant Planning Permission for a particular premises.
 If the applicant is unsure whether this is the case or where they are aware of such a conflict, they should contact the planning department.
-Contact details are provided in Appendix 2 - 17.5 The Council's Planning Policies are currently set out in its Unitary Development Plan (UDP), supplemented by additional guidance on A3 use of restaurants and cafés, A4 use of public houses and A5 use for take-aways.
-The strength of these policies is that there is an obligation both on the Council, as the local Planning Authority, and the decision maker on any appeal, to give considerable weight to them.
-This helps to ensure consistency in the decision making process. - 17.6 In general, planning permissions authorise the development or change of use of land and buildings in the public interest, whereas licences relate to the specific circumstances and proposed licensable activity within a particular premises and the suitability of the operator and may cover only a part of the premises. - 17.7 In many cases where an application is made for a new licence or variation, the town planning use will already be authorised by a previous planning permission or because the premises has a longstanding lawful use.
-Therefore, a new application for planning permission is often not required.
-However, the existing planning permission if recently granted is very likely to have conditions restricting the use of the premises in some way: e.g. the hours of operation.
-In that case, anybody seeking a licence to operate beyond those hours would need to seek and obtain the revised planning permission or a variation or removal of the relevant planning condition. - 17.8 In general, the planning position should be resolved before a licence application is made.
-The Licensing Authority may refuse to grant a licence if the:
+Contact details are provided in Appendix 2 - 17.5 In general, Planning Permissions authorise the development or change of use of land and buildings in the public interest, whereas licences relate to the specific circumstances and proposed licensable activity within a particular premises and the suitability of the operator and may cover only a part of the premises. - 17.6 In many cases where an application is made for the grant of a licence or variation, the town planning use will already be authorised by a previous Planning Permission or because the premises has a longstanding lawful use.
+Therefore, a new application for Planning Permission is often not required.
+However, the existing Planning Permission if recently granted is very likely to have conditions restricting the use of the premises in some way: e.g. the hours of operation.
+In that case, anybody seeking a licence to operate beyond those hours would need to seek and obtain the revised Planning Permission or a variation or removal of the relevant Planning condition.

-- Activity to be authorised would amount to an unlawful use of the premises - Hours being sought exceed those authorised by any planning permission. - 17.9 The Licensing Authority may nonetheless determine a licence application without evidence of a lawful planning use where the applicant satisfactorily demonstrates special reasons justifying such an approach.
+- 17.7 In general, the Planning position should be resolved before a licence application is made.
+The Licensing Authority may refuse to grant a licence if the: - Activity to be authorised would amount to an unlawful use of the premises - Hours being sought exceed those authorised by any Planning permission. - 17.8 The Licensing Authority may nonetheless determine a licence application without evidence of a lawful Planning use where the applicant satisfactorily demonstrates special reasons justifying such an approach.